jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (5) Subsection (4) does not apply in relation to a supply of land.
 (6) An election by a registered person under subsection (4) to limit the number of adjustment periods applying to goods or services acquired by them cannot subsequently be changed.
 (7) Despite subsection (4) if, after making adjustments for goods or services for the number of adjustment periods, the person subsequently disposes, or is treated as disposing, of the relevant asset, they must make a final adjustment under section 21F in the taxable period in which the disposal occurs.
-(7B) If a person disposes, or is treated as disposing, of an asset before the last required adjustment period under subsection (4), then for the purposes of subsection (2)(a)(ii) and (b)(ii), the current adjustment period is treated as—
+(7B) If a person disposes, or is treated as disposing, of an asset before the last required adjustment period under subsection (4), then for the purposes of subsection (2)﻿(a)﻿(ii) and (b)﻿(ii), the current adjustment period is treated as—
   (a) ending immediately before the date of the disposal; and (b) the final adjustment period.
-(8) If a person does not choose the number of adjustment periods for an apportioned supply, the limits set out in subsection (4)(a) apply.
+(8) If a person does not choose the number of adjustment periods for an apportioned supply, the limits set out in subsection (4)﻿(a) apply.

 ### 21H Transitional accounting rules
 (1) This section applies in relation to goods or services acquired before 1 April 2011 when—